When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 Even if you don’t have an email list, you need an audience somewhere to launch to.
 Whether you’ve established an audience on your blog, social media accounts, or YouTube channel, go where your fans are and validate your course idea.

-Now, if you’re anything like me, you may have established different audiences in different niches depending on the platform.
+Now, you may have established different audiences in different niches depending on the platform.
 For example, maybe you share your yoga journey with a community of wellness advocates on Instagram, but your Twitter following loves you for your smart commentary on investment banking.
 In that case, make sure you’re finding an audience that will be interested in the course that you’re hoping to create.
 If you try to launch your banking course to your Instagram audience of yogis, there will be a disconnect.

 Instead, go to the forums where you talk about marketing, whether that’s a Facebook group, Quora, or a random online forum.